 Exemplary Literature/ Sources

-Readings and additional material will be available on iCorsi:
+Readings and additional material will be made available on iCorsi:

 - European Commission (n.d.).
 Digital health technologies addressing the pandemic. https://ec.europa.eu/digital-single-market/en/digital_health_technologies-addressing-pandemic